Finite-Function-Encoding Quantum States: Definition of Finite-Function-Encoding quantum states

-In this section we construct stabilizers for FFE states.
-In particular, we make use of finite-function-encoding Pauli operations, this way generalizing the Pauli stabilizer formalism for (qudit) graph and hypergraph states \cite{1367-2630-15-11-113022,2017PhRvA..95e2340S}.
-We present a construction for a stabilizer set that uniquely determines an arbitrary FFE state and we show that a special property called \emph{internal commutativity} is satisfied if and only if the FFE state can be obtained with local finite-function-encoding Pauli operations from the qudit hypergraph states defined in Ref.~\cite{2017PhRvA..95e2340S}.
+In this section, we construct stabilizers for FFE states.
+In particular, we make use of finite-function-encoding Pauli operations to generalize the Pauli stabilizer formalism for hypergraph states \cite{1367-2630-15-11-113022,2017PhRvA..95e2340S}.
+We present a construction of a stabilizer set that uniquely determines an arbitrary FFE state, and we show that a property called \emph{internal commutativity} is satisfied if and only if the FFE state can be obtained with local finite-function-encoding Pauli operations from the qudit hypergraph states defined in Ref.~\cite{2017PhRvA..95e2340S}.

-Recall that graph states are determined by a discrete abelian group of local Pauli operators, generated by Pauli tensors of the form $X_i\bigotimes_{j\neq i} Z_j$, where the label $X_i$ and $Z_j$ refer to the qudits which the operator is acting on.
-Hypergraph states are also determined by an abelian discrete group of stabilizing operators of a similar form, but this time, with controlled-$Z$ operators, which are no longer local \cite{1367-2630-15-11-113022,2017PhRvA..95e2340S}, but still commute with the $X$ operators.
-Here we show that FFE states are also determined by abelian groups of operators having a similar form, but in general the finite-function-encoding Pauli $Z$ operators will not commute with the $X$ operators.
+Recall that graph states are determined by a discrete Abelian group of local Pauli operators, generated by $X_i\bigotimes_{j\neq i} Z_j$, where $X_i$ and $Z_j$ are local operators acting on the $i$-th and $j$-th subsystem.
+Hypergraph states are also determined by an Abelian discrete group of stabilizers of a similar form, but this time, with controlled-$Z$ operators, which are no longer local \cite{1367-2630-15-11-113022,2017PhRvA..95e2340S}, but still commute with the $X$ operators.
+Here, we show that FFE states are also determined by Abelian groups of operators having a similar form, but in general the finite-function-encoding Pauli $Z$ operators will not commute with the $X$ operators.
 The latter {\it internal commutativity}, as we are going to prove, is satisfied only for a special class of FFE states, that are LFP equivalent to the qudit hypergraph states.

-Given a function $f\colon \mathds{Z}_d^n \to \mathds{Z}_d$ and a $n$-$d$it permutation $\pi\colon \mathds{Z}^n_d\to \mathds{Z}^n_d$, let $S_{f,\pi}$ denote the operator
+Given a function $f\colon \mathds{Z}_d^n \bl{\to} \mathds{Z}_d$ and a $n$-$d$it permutation $\pi\colon \mathds{Z}^n_d\bl{\to} \mathds{Z}^n_d$, let $S_{f,\pi}$ denote the operator

 It is straightforward to check that $S_{f,\pi}$ stabilizes $\ket{f}$, that is